jimkang/lossyfortunes/README.md

 **postLossyFortune(config, date, fortuneMaker, twit, logger)** uses config and fortuneMaker to create a lossy fortune, then uses twit to post it, while updating via logger.

-postLossyFortune(baseLocale, date, lossyFortuneMaker, twit, logger) =>
+postLossyFortune(baseLocale, date, makeLossyFortune, twit, logger) =>
+  - Calls `curryOpts` with makeLossyRetranslation, translateChain, pickTranslationLocales, translator, baseLocale, locales (excluding baseLocale), date to get `lossyTranslate`.
-  - Calls `lossyFortuneMaker` with date, baseLocale, locales to get a lossy fortune.
+  - Calls `lossyFortuneMaker` with a fortuneSource, `lossyTranslate`, and a callback to get a lossy fortune.
   - Calls `logger.log` with the date, baseLocale, locales, and generated fortune.
   - Calls `twit.post` with 'statuses/update' and the lossy fortune as the status.
   - Calls `logger.log` with what was posted and a timestamp.